ValentineNekNek/Flower_shop_pp1/README.md

 - __The Footer__

   - The footer section includes links to the relevant social media sites for Bouquets And Flower Pots.
 The links will open to a new tab to allow easy navigation for the user.
-  - The footer is valuable to the user as it encourages them to keep connected via social media
+  - The footer is valuable to the user as it encourages them to keep connected via social media.
+  - The footer idea was taken from Love Running project.

 ![Alt text](assets/image-for-readme/social%20media.png)